 What are Scheduled Tasks?

 Tasks are automated actions that can be applied to a defined set of records on a scheduled basis (daily/weekly/monthly).
 These actions can drive your app’s workflow in powerful ways, such as sending automatic reminders when a deadline is coming up or automatically adding your to-do records periodically.

-Tasks are accessed in the Tasks section of the Builder and set up for an object.
-They are triggered by field values for records in the object in which the task is set up.
-For example, if you want to set up a task to email a project manager when a due date for their Project has passed, you’ll set up the task in the Projects object.
+Tasks are accessed in the Tasks section of the Builder and set up for a table.
+They are triggered by field values for records in the table in which the task is set up.
+For example, if you want to set up a task to email a project manager when a due date for their Project has passed, you’ll set up the task in the Projects table.

 Scheduled Tasks are located in the Tasks section of the Builder.
-From this section you can select any of your existing objects to add, edit or delete tasks.
+From this section you can select any of your existing tables to add, edit or delete tasks.